-Our annual audit plan was presented and agreed at the March 2020 meeting of the Audit Committee.
-The plan provided an overview of our audit scope and approach for the audit of the financial statements and the wider scope audit work.
+Our annual audit plan was agreed with management and due to be presented at the Audit Committee meeting in March 2020 before its cancellation.
+We provided an overview of our audit scope and approach for the audit of the financial statements and the wider scope audit work.
 This addendum provides an update to the Audit Committee on the planned scope and approach to the external audit for 2019/20 in light of the significant impact of the Covid-19 global pandemic on local government.